asimihsan/pydata-ldn2014-writeup/README.md

 - Complete all examples in the "04 - Visualisations Using Bokeh" tutorial and compile everything into a single gigantic IPython Notebook.
+- Go through "05 - Databases for Scientists" and re-apply to (small) Stackexchange dataset and make sure I understand it.
+- Go through "10 - The High Performance Python Landscape" and re-apply all of it using code examples to a new and novel toy example to make sure I understand it.
+- Go through "18 - Measuring Similarity and Clustering Data" and apply to my own toy data to make sure I understand it.